SFStefenon/MCOMFS/README.md

 #  Multi-Criteria Optimization for Model and Filter Selection

 This repository presents a Multi-Criteria Optimization strategy for Model and Filter Selection (MCOMFS) applied to improve the management of hydroelectric power plants.
 The strategy considers the Optuna based on a tree-structured Parzen estimator to select the predictor and the filter for the time series.
 The algorithm for the proposed MCOMFS is available [here](https://github.com/SFStefenon/Hydroelectric-plants/blob/main/Proposed_model.ipynb).

+After loading the libraries and the dataset, the proposed analysis is divided according to:

+> Standard model: Run the TFT model considering its default setup and original dataset.
+Filter: Compute the evaluated filter individuality (CF, HP, STL, and MSTL).
+Denoised model: Run the TFT model considering the denoised time series.
+Optuna: Compute the multi-criteria optimization for model and filter selection.
+Optimized: Run the optimized model considering the denoised time series.
+Stats: Run several experiments and save them for statistical evaluation.
+Benchmarking: Compute several different models considering their default setups.

 An example of the MCOMFS application is presented here:

 ![image](https://github.com/user-attachments/assets/523dbfda-eb2b-429b-b968-873fd8765458)